St. Paul's Lutheran Evangelical Church

 News

-'My Devotions', the Daily Reading for Young Christians, the Summer edition, is also available in the church entryway.
+'My Devotions', the Daily Reading for Young Christians, the Winter edition, is also available in the church entryway.

 If you would like to be added to the congregational Prayer Chain, assisting our members and their families and friends through the intercession of prayer in times of joy and times of need, please contact the church office (425-2258).